ltiao/zalando-classification/README.md

 ![Results](results-2.hires.png)

+While varying the optimizers and their parameters didn't have a significant impact on final performance (all eventually converge to around 94%), some settings resulting in faster convergence than others.
+In particular, one can observe that Adam with *beta1=0.5* converges faster than RMSProp, which in turn converges faster than Adam with *beta1=0.9* (the default in practically all deep learning libraries).

-We experimented with different data pre-processing methods such as normalization and whitening (standardization), but these mostly had deleterious effects on performance.
-The same was true for regularization methods such as weight decay and Dropout, which worsened performance by as much as 10%, and for layer normalization techniques such as Batch Normalization.
+We also experimented with different data pre-processing methods such as normalization and whitening (standardization), but these mostly had deleterious effects on performance.
+The same was true for regularization methods such as weight decay and Dropout, and also for layer normalization techniques such as Batch normalization, which worsened performance by as much as 10%.

 ## Usage